Cheese knife: Cheese slicer

-A cheese slicer is used usually to cut semi-hard and hard cheeses like Edam cheese and brunost.
+A cheese slicer is used usually to cut semi-hard and hard cheeses like Edam cheese.
 It produces thin, even slices.
 There are different styles of cheese slicers, designed for cheeses of varying hardness.

 Ostehøvel, a modern cheese slicer or cheese plane, was invented by Thor Bjørklund in 1925 in Norway.
 Mass production of the ostehøvel started during 1927 in Lillehammer, Norway.
 He also tried to make a butter slicer (smørehøvel) built on the same general design, this idea was however scrapped after first prototype.
 The design was based on the carpenter's plane.
 This style of slicer is very common in the Nordic countries, and in the Netherlands, Belgium, Germany and Brazil.